craftercms/docs/source/developers/developer-workflow/implementation-devcontentops-workflow.rst

 GitFlow, the Process and GitFlow, the Tool
 ------------------------------------------

 GitFlow is an industry standard branching strategy that supports goals we have for enabling parallel development and release of high-quality, robust features and fixes.
-Please refer to the previous section entitled :ref:`newIa-code-repo-and-devops-workflow` for an overview of this process and details on how it is applied.
+Please refer to the previous section entitled :ref:`code-repo-and-devcontentops-workflow` for an overview of this process and details on how it is applied.
 A more detailed description of the GitFlow process can be found here: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

 GitFlow is also the name of a tool that reduces the number of steps (commands required to be executed) in order to support the GitFlow process.
 The GitFlow tools is NOT required in order to support the GitFlow Process.
 This is stated only to illustrate the separation between the process and the tool.
 It’s standard in the industry to use both the process and the tool. https://gist.github.com/JamesMGreene/cdd0ac49f90c987e45ac